-The traditional way to collect the data of restaurant’s customers has been through feedback forms, conducting surveys, and asking for signups.
-Over the years, technology has grown by leaps and bounds and has made the collection of data in a restaurant, both customer and internal and restaurant data management much easier.
+The traditional way to collect the data of the restaurant’s customers has been through feedback forms, conducting surveys, and asking for signups.
+Over the years, technology has grown by leaps and bounds and has made the collection of data in a restaurant, both customer and internal data management for restaurant much easier.
 Simple, everyday activities such as browsing the internet, or placing an order online generate different sets of data which can reveal the eating habits, purchase preferences, travel habits, etc of the users.
-Marketers spend billions of dollars to crack this data in order to monitor the consumer behavior, analyze their spending patterns, and pitch the right kind of product at the right time through the right medium.
+Marketers spend billions of dollars to crack this data in order to monitor consumer behavior, analyze their spending patterns, and pitch the right kind of product at the right time through the right medium.
 Thus customer data management is crucial for your restaurant business as it can reveal your customer’s spending habits, tell you exactly which areas you need to push, help you plan customized campaigns and deliver better customer service.

 Online Ordering As A Tool For Restaurant Data Management

 According to empirical data, 70% of all delivery orders are placed online.
 Online ordering has helped tremendously in the collection of data, and also driven higher purchase per order.